-A few months ago, you might remember, this channel published a list of the world's best passports, which declared the British Passport as the biggest winner when it came to the number of countries its holders could access, visa-free.
+A few months ago, this channel published a list of the world's best passports, which declared the British Passport as the biggest winner when it came to the number of countries its holders could access, visa-free.
+(As of 2018, the Passport Index has updated its rankings, and has listed Singapore's passport at the top of the list.)
 That article got a lot of attention, not surprisingly from Brits, who were proud of how powerful their passport is, even long after the fall of the British Empire.

 Today's article flips to the other side of that coin—these are the world's worst passports.
-Objectively-speaking, all of these passports are the same: You can visit just 28 countries visa free when attempting to travel on any of them.
+Objectively-speaking, all of these passports are the same: You can only visit 31-39 countries visa free when attempting to travel on any of them.
 The list below talks through some additional factors that make holding each of the world's worst passports more or less disadvantageous.

 DISCLAIMER: Data from the amazing Passport Index website forms the foundation of this list.
 Make sure and check out the site after you read to make sure the rankings are still correct—they're changing all the time!